 Step 1: build a topic seed list

-Run your seed topics through Ahrefs or SEMrush filtered to informational intent.
-The standard keyword research filters apply: look for queries with meaningful volume, manageable competition, and clear informational intent.
-This narrows your candidate set to topics where audience demand exists.
+Run your seed topics through Ahrefs or SEMrush filtered to informational intent, looking for queries with meaningful volume, manageable competition, and clear informational intent — this narrows your candidate set to topics where audience demand exists.

 Step 2: validate against actual AI systems

-Queries that return active AI answers with citable sources are confirmed AEO targets.
-Queries that return only links, or where the AI declines to synthesise, are not yet AEO targets — even if they carry high Google search volume.
+Queries that return active AI answers with citable sources are confirmed AEO targets, while ones that return only links, or where it declines to synthesise, are not yet AEO targets — even at high Google search volume.

 Step 3: map conversational variants